Norwich railway station: Early history

-The original station was opened by the Yarmouth & Norwich Railway (Y&NR), which was the earliest railway in Norfolk.
-The YNR's Act of Parliament of 18 June 1842 authorised the issue of £200,000 worth of shares to build a line between the two towns, via Reedham and the Yare valley.
+The original station was opened by the Yarmouth and Norwich Railway (Y&NR), which was the earliest railway in Norfolk.
+The Yarmouth and Norwich Railway Act 1842 (5 & 6 Vict. c. lxxxii) of 18 June 1842 authorised the issue of £200,000 worth of shares to build a line between the two towns, via Reedham and the Yare valley.
 The chairman was George Stephenson and the chief engineer was his son, Robert Stephenson.
 Construction started in April 1843 and the 20+1/2 mi line was completed within a year.
 There was an inspection and inaugural run on 12 April 1844 and a ceremonial opening on 30 April 1844, followed the next day by the beginning of regular passenger services.

-On 18 May 1844, 17 days after the Y&NR started running train services, Parliament gave the Royal Assent to the Norwich & Brandon Railway (N&BR).
+On 18 May 1844, 17 days after the Y&NR started running train services, Parliament gave royal assent to the Norwich and Brandon Railway Act 1844 (7 & 8 Vict. c. xv) authorising the Norwich and Brandon Railway (N&BR).
 This was part of a plan to link the Y&NR with London, by linking up with the Eastern Counties Railway (ECR) being built from Newport, Essex, to Brandon, Suffolk.
 Work started quickly during 1844 and went on into 1845.
-On 30 June 1845, a Bill authorising the amalgamation of the Y&NR with the N&BR came into effect and Norwich station became a Norfolk Railway asset.
+On 30 June 1845, the Norfolk Railway Act 1845 (8 & 9 Vict. c. xli) was passed, authorising the amalgamation of the Y&NR with the N&BR came into effect and Norwich station became a Norfolk Railway asset.